lord-cosmos/elixir_projects/Elixir.md

 %ExampleError{message: "an example error has occurred"}

+defmodule ExampleError2 do
+  defexception message: "an example error 2 has occured" end

+try do
+  raise ExampleError2
+rescue
+  e in ExampleError -> e
+  e in ExampleError2 -> e
+end

 ```

 To build executables in Elixir, we will be using escript.
 Escript produces an executable that can be run on any system with Erlang installed.

 In Elixir, the `\\` operator within function parameters is used to set default values.
 I love Erlang.

 Advanced Elixir :